Expectation Programming: Adapting Probabilistic Programming Systems to Estimate Expectations Efficiently: EXPECTATION PROGRAMMING

-We now demonstrate the statistical correctness of the EPT approach.
-For simplicity, we will assume throughout that programs almost surely return a single scalar value.\footnote{That is, the probability that the return value fails to be a well-defined scalar (e.g.~that it returns a {\tt char}) is 0.} Generalization to programs with multiple return values is straightforward (provided the number of return values is fixed) by considering each return value separately in isolation (as EPT does itself).
+We now formalize and demonstrate the statistical correctness of the EPT approach.
+For simplicity, we will assume throughout that programs almost surely return a single scalar value (i.e.~the probability that the return value fails to be a well-defined scalar is 0).
+Generalization to programs with multiple return values is straightforward (provided the number of return values is fixed) by considering each return value separately in isolation (as EPT does itself).